🤖 This week on BitBuilders - tl;dr:

 🎧 Listen to this BitBuilders episode

-When Computer Vision Meets Construction Equipment
+When Robotics and Computer Vision Meet Construction Tech

 The founding story of Raise Robotics begins with an unlikely LinkedIn connection during COVID.
 Gary, fresh from working on autonomous vehicles at Waymo and UC Berkeley, reached out to Conley, who brought years of experience in commercial construction equipment and crane operations.
 Their backgrounds couldn't have been more different - Gary was developing autonomous vehicle technology and researching low-power MEMS oscillators at Berkeley, while Conley was managing complex crane operations and specialized construction projects.